What happened to Drones? Where is the drone market heading?

 The rankings here are only based on units.

-Thus, if we were to redo these rankings based on revenue, we would expect several manufacturers to rank lower on our current list to move up much higher.
+Thus, if we redo these rankings based on revenue, we expect several manufacturers to rank lower on our current list to move up much higher.

-Companies like Lockheed Martin produce niche drones with significantly higher selling prices than DJI and the rest of the top 5.
+Companies like Lockheed Martin produce niche drones with significantly higher selling prices than DJI and the other top five.

 While analysts have attempted to estimate revenues, actual sales revenue is unavailable in any fact-based database.